wboayue/realflight-bridge/README.md

 # Example Usage

-The following example demonstrates how to connect to RealFlight Link, set up the simulation, and send control inputs in a loop while receiving simulator state feedback.
+The following example demonstrates how to connect to RealFlight Link, set up the simulation, and send control inputs while receiving simulator state feedback.

 ```rust
 use std::error::Error;